Since a GUI library needs to talk to some sort of display system to display information:

 }

 chooses the appropriate “driver” depending on the environment and build context.
-It might choose Wayland, Win32, Cocoa among several others.
+It might choose Wayland, Win32, or Cocoa among several others.

 An app.Window

-and gioui.org/io/key
+and app.FrameEvent

 Operations